 - Echocardiogram (cardiac evaluation)

 Aside from being capable of handling the surgery, the patient’s diagnosis is one of the most important aspects used to determine whether they are eligible for the procedure.
-Typically, only patients with stage 1or 2 pleural mesothelioma are eligible for a P/D.
+Typically, only patients with stage 1 or stage 2 pleural mesothelioma are eligible for a P/D.

-Late stage patients are not eligible candidates for a P/D for one of two reasons: either the cancer has spread to the lung, in which case removing the lining of the lung would be frivolous, or the tumor is not “technically resectable.”
+Late stage patients are not eligible candidates for a P/D for one of two reasons: cancer has spread to the lung, which causes removing the lining of the lung to be frivolous, or the tumor is not “technically resectable”.

 Pleurectomy Surgical Procedure

-Although the first half of the procedure is essentially identical to an EPP, the procedure is considerably less drastic.
-Before the procedure begins, the patient is, of course, placed under general anesthesia, and an endotracheal tube is inserted into the trachea to keep the lungs inflated.
-During a P/D, the endotracheal tube is also used as a tool to create a controlled deflation of the lung, which allows the surgeon better access to difficult to reach parts of the tumor.
+Next, an endotracheal tube is inserted into the trachea to keep the lungs inflated.
+During a P/D, the endotracheal tube is also used as a tool to create a controlled deflation of the lung.
+Doing this helps the surgeon have better access to reach difficult parts of the tumor.

 4 Steps of the Pleurectomy/Decortication

-- Incision (thoracotomy) – An incision is made from the back to under the pectoral muscle to enter the chest cavity.
+- Incision (thoracotomy) – An incision is made from the patient’s back to under the pectoral muscle to enter their chest cavity.
 The sixth rib is removed to allow surgeons appropriate access.

 - Pleurectomy – The parietal (outer) pleura is removed along with any affected tissues in the chest wall, diaphragm or pericardium.